Bitcoin explained simply: everything you need to know

-Warren Buffett, the multi-billionaire investor who is the fourth-richest man in the US, is a known sceptic of crypto.
+Warren Buffett, the multi-billionaire investor and fourth-richest man in the US, is a known crypto-sceptic.
 In a recent interview with CNBC, he wasn’t shy in saying that he never wants to own Bitcoin.
 He added:

 We’ll put him down as a maybe, then.